Protect our Water Resources

 Outdoor car washing that uses detergent-rich water flows down the street and into the storm drain.

 Many products found in homes contain chemicals potentially harmful to both people and the environment.

 It takes individual behavior change and proper practices to control such pollution.
-Therefore it is important to make the public sufficiently aware and concerned about the significance of their behavior for stormwater pollution, through information and education, that they change improper behaviors.
+Therefore it is important to make the public sufficiently aware and concerned about the significance of their behavior for stormwater pollution; through information and education, they change improper behaviors.

-EPA Public Education and Outreach on Stormwater Impacts
+opens in a new windowEPA Public Education and Outreach on Stormwater Impactsopens PDF file

 opens in a new windowIDEM Stormwater Quality Manual

 opens in a new windowCenter for Watershed Protection (Webcasts)